 Acceso y admisión

-Access following this procedure implies neither the certification or statement of equivalence for a prior qualification held by the interested party, nor its recognition for any purposes other than studying the Master's degree.
+Access following this procedure implies neither the certification nor a statement of equivalence for a prior qualification held by the interested party, nor its recognition for any purposes other than studying the Master's degree.

 Should the resolution from the University of Zaragoza on access to the Master's degree have yet to be issued upon submitting an application for admission, the latter will be subject to the final resolution.
 No academic rights are granted should the subsequent decision prove unfavourable.